94Jacky94/42_PipeX/README.md

 Usage example (if the first parameter isn't here_doc, the content of outfile will be replaced by the output of the last program):
 	./pipex infile "grep toto" "grep titi" "wc" outfile

-Usage example (if the first parameter is here_doc, the output of the last program will be add to the content of outfile):
+Set the first parameter to here_doc, in order to replace the input by the stdin output, then replace the string LIMITER by one of your choice (as following):
-	./pipex here_doc infile "grep toto" "grep titi" "wc" outfile
+	./pipex here_doc LIMITER "grep toto" "grep titi" "wc" outfile The key word here_doc is supposed to make the programm mimic this commande line: cmd << LIMITER | cmd1 >> file